Shop Subscribe

 Arts & Crafts

-If you’re a regular classroom teacher, you might be surprised at how an art cart can help keep your classroom organized, too.
-Most classrooms just don’t have enough storage space to hold everything you need, especially if you’ve collected years of materials and curriculum supplies.
-Even if you’re lucky enough to work in a school with lots of built-in shelves and a closet, these storage systems are designed to hold large items like books and reams of paper.
-Little things like paint brushes, crayons and pencil top erasers can easily get lost in the shuffle.
+If you’re a regular classroom teacher, you might be surprised at how an art cart can help keep your classroom organized.
+Most classrooms don’t have enough storage space to hold everything you need, especially if you’ve collected years of materials and curriculum supplies.
+Even if you’re lucky enough to work in a school with many built-in shelves and a closet, these storage systems are designed to hold large items like books and reams of paper.
+Little things like paint brushes, crayons, and pencil top erasers can easily get lost in the shuffle.

-To keep your art supplies neat and accessible, a dedicated art cart can work wonders.
-A good one has trays for paper and small compartments to organize markers, colored pencils and other small supplies.
+A dedicated art cart can work wonders to keep your art supplies neat and accessible.
+A good one has trays for paper and small compartments to organize markers, colored pencils, and other small supplies.
 Best of all, those wheels let you easily move your supplies around, so you can set up an art area for work in centers or even head outside when the weather warms up in the spring.

 Seriously, you need an art cart.